 We advance accountability in local economic development—accountability for quality jobs for local residents.

+We believe every job should be a good job.
 We regularly join coalitions, support policy change, and educate and engage the workforce development field on the following four issues that are foundational to employment opportunity:

 Criminal justice: A criminal record of any kind follows individuals for too long and creates unnecessary barriers to employment.
 We support the work of partners like ROCCI and Safer Foundation to reduce these barriers.

 Job quality: Not all jobs are created equal.
 We support efforts to improve the conditions of work—safety on the job, wages, benefits, and paid time off—to make sure that employment leads to economic stability.
 Entry-level workers, women, and people of color are the most vulnerable to harmful employment practices.
-We support the work of the Paid Leave Coalition, Raise the Floor Alliance, and other organizations that seek to improve public policies to support quality jobs.
+We support the work of the Paid Leave Coalition, Raise the Floor Alliance, the Chicago Workers Collaborative, and other organizations that seek to improve public policies to support quality jobs.